cddigi/rivet-plugin-sentence-transformers/README.md

 <h1 align="center"><img src="https://rivet.ironcladapp.com/img/logo-banner-wide.png" alt="Rivet Logo"></h1>

-# Rivet Example Plugin
+# Rivet Sentence Transformers Plugin

 This project is an example of a [Rivet](https://github.com/Ironclad/rivet) plugin.
-It is a minimal TypeScript Rivet plugin that adds a single node called Example Plugin Node.
+It is a minimal TypeScript Rivet plugin that adds a single node called Sentence Transformers Plugin Node.

 - [Using the plugin](#using-the-plugin)
   - [In Rivet](#in-rivet)